 Research suggests women are, on average, less competitive than men (for review, see Niederle and Vesterlund (2011)).
-Seminal work on gender differences in competitiveness operationalized competitiveness as the choice of a tournament payment scheme, that reaps potentially higher earnings but requires outperforming an opponent, over a piece-rate scheme, where participants are paid per unit of work they produce (Niederle and Vesterlund 2007).
+Foundational work on gender differences in competitiveness operationalized competitiveness as the choice of a tournament payment scheme, that reaps potentially higher earnings but requires outperforming an opponent, over a piece-rate scheme, where participants are paid per unit of work they produce (Niederle and Vesterlund 2007).
 In this paradigm, women are less likely to enter tournaments while completing mathematical problems, even when they would have earned more by competing (Niederle and Vesterlund 2007).
-Numerous conceptual replications over the past 15 years suggests that the gender difference in willingness to compete is robust (see Niederle and Vesterlund 2011; Niederle2017a?; Niederle2017b? for review).
+Numerous conceptual replications over the past 15 years suggest that the gender difference in willingness to compete is robust (see Niederle and Vesterlund 2011; Niederle2017a?; Niederle2017b? for review).
 Notably, this effect has been replicated in diverse populations (e.g., across age groups and cultures) (Apicella and Dreber 2015; Buser, Niederle, and Oosterbeek 2014; Sutter et al. 2016; Andersen et al. 2013; Buser, Peter, and Wolter 2017; Sutter and Rutzler 2010; Dreber, Essen, and Ranehill 2014; Mayr et al. 2012) and with a diverse set of tasks (Apicella and Dreber 2015; Saccardo, Pietrasz, and Gneezy 2018; Bjorvatn, Falch, and Hernæs 2016; Sutter and Glätzle-Rützler 2015; Frick 2011; Samek 2019).
 Importantly, this laboratory measure of competitiveness predicts labor market outcomes, including education choices (Buser, Niederle, and Oosterbeek 2014; Zhang 2012), entrepreneurial decisions [e.g., investment, employment; Berge et al. (2015)], and earnings (Reuben, Sapienza, and Zingales 2015).
 In other words, competitive preferences may contribute to the gender gap in labor market outcomes (Blau and Kahn 2017).
 Thus, understanding why men and women differ in levels of competitiveness and whether interventions exist that can reduce or eliminate the difference may be key for solving the pernicious gender gaps in the labor market.

 Both confidence and risk attitudes have been implicated in driving gender differences in willingness to compete (Niederle and Vesterlund 2011; Veldhuizen 2017).
 However, the extent to which confidence and risk attitudes account for the gender difference in willingness to compete is debated.
-The seminal research in this literature suggests that confidence and risk attitude do not completely explain gender differences in competitiveness, since there remained a residual gap after controlling for these factors (Niederle and Vesterlund 2007).
+The foundational research in this literature suggests that confidence and risk attitudes do not completely explain gender differences in competitiveness, since there remained a residual gap after controlling for these factors (Niederle and Vesterlund 2007).
 As a result, the unexplained component of the original gender effect was taken as evidence of a distinct “competitiveness” trait, separate from risk attitude and confidence (Niederle and Vesterlund 2007, 2011).
 Conversely, recent work correcting for measurement error (Gillen, Snowberg, and Yariv 2019) and using experimental techniques to isolate the effects of the competitiveness trait (Veldhuizen 2017) suggests that risk attitudes and confidence can fully explain the gender gap in the choice to compete.

-Regardless of whether competitiveness is a “stand-alone” trait, it is clear that both confidence and risk attitude influence how men and women react to competitions.
+Regardless of whether competitiveness is a “stand-alone” trait, it is clear that both confidence and risk attitudes influence how men and women react to competitions.
 For instance, even in the original study by Niederle and Vesterlund (2007), 27% of the gender gap in tournament entry was explained by men being more overconfident than women about their relative performance on the task.
-As such, interventions designed to increase women’s confidence and decrease their perceptions of risk and uncertainty in competitive contexts may help reduce the gender gap in competitiveness.
+As such, interventions designed to corrrect men’s over confidence, increase women’s confidence and decrease their perceptions of risk and uncertainty in competitive contexts may help reduce the gender gap in competitiveness.